gaiaehr/gaiaehr/lib/Matcha/documentation/MatchaModel.md

 if does not exist and their columns if does not exist, all this in one call.
 Also will store a serialized structure of the table on the database (Memory Store).
 This way will be much faster to access it another time.

+The model "App.model.administration.User" is located in "[root]/App/model/administration/User.js", Why this? because we want it to keep like Sencha does that's the reason.

 But keep in mind, if you are using Sencha with Direct, you better use a condition to check if the variable is already set.
 Like the following code: